 - 3. Learned Counsel for the Dealer files additional grounds of appeal and submits that the Assessing Authority was not justified in assessing the Dealer u/s.
-43 of the OVAT Act for the period 01.04.2014 to 30.09.2015 without completing the assessment u/s.
+43 of the OVAT Act for the pre-amended period 01.04.2011 to 30.09.2015 without completing the assessment u/s.
 39, 40, 42 or 44 of the OVAT Act.
-He further submits that the acceptance of self-assessment was not communicated to the Dealer and as such, reopening the proceeding u/s.
-43 of the OVAT Act for that period on receipt of TER is not sustainable in law.
-He also submits that the matter should be remanded to the Assessing Authority for reconsideration of ITC claimed and levy of penalty for the period 01.10.2015 to 31.031.2016 keeping in view the post-amendment of Section 43 of the OVAT Act and after allowing reasonable opportunity of being heard to the Dealer.
+He further submits that in absence of acceptance of return as self-assessed by way of formal communication, the initiation of escape assessment proceeding u/s.
+43 of the OVAT Act for the pre-amended period is without sanction of law.
+He also submits that the allegation of sales suppression due to entries found in the pocket ledgers is not correct as the same is rough noting/estimate and does not qualify for sales, which is error in law.
 He relies on the decision of the Hon'ble Court in case of Keshab Automobiles v.
 State of Odisha, reported in [2023] 111 GSTR 317 (Orissa).
 So, he submits that the orders of the Assessing Authority and the First Appellate Authority are liable to be set aside in the ends of justice. - 4.
-On the other hand, the learned Standing Counsel (CT) for the State submits that the Dealer did not raise the issue regarding acceptance of self-assessment return either at the time of assessment or before the First
+Per contra, the learned Standing Counsel (CT) for the State submits that the Dealer was self-assessed u/s.
+39 of the OVAT Act by way of filing returns.
+He submits that the Dealer did not raise the issue regarding acceptance of self-assessment return either at the time of assessment or before the First Appellate Authority.

-Appellate Authority.
 He further submits that if the Dealer did not raise the issue in the earliest opportunity, he is precluded to take such ground before the second appellate authority for the first time by way of additional grounds of appeal.
 He further submits that communication/acknowledgement of the order of acceptance of self-assessed return is a matter of fact and the same cannot be objected at this belated stage before this forum.
-He further submits that the assessment periods include the position of both preamendment and post-amendment periods.
+He further submits that the assessment periods include the position of both pre-amendment and post-amendment periods.
 So, he submits that the whole proceeding cannot be quashed in the aid of the decision of the case cited supra.
 So, he submits that the order of the First Appellate Authority requires interference in appeal to that extent only.

-5. Having heard the rival submissions of the parties and on going through the orders of both the Assessing Authority and the First Appellate Authority vis-a-vis the materials on record, it transpires that the assessment period relates to 01.04.2014 to 31.03.2016, which includes the preamendment period, i.e. 01.04.2014 to 30.09.2015, and post-amendment period, i.e. 01.10.2015 to 31.03.2016.
+5. Having heard the rival submissions of the parties and on going through the orders of both the Assessing Authority and the First Appellate Authority vis-a-vis the materials on record, it transpires that the assessment period relates to 01.04.2011 to 31.12.2015, which includes the preamendment period, i.e. 01.04.2011 to 30.09.2015, and post-amendment period, i.e. 01.10.2015 to 31.12.2015.

-As regards the assessment for pre-amendment period, i.e. 01.04.2014 to 30.09.2015, it is no more res integra that it pre-supposes that there has to be an initial assessment which should have been accepted for the period in question, i.e. before 1st October, 2015, before the Department could form an opinion regarding escaped assessment or under assessment or the Dealer taking the benefit of a lower rate or being wrongly allowed deduction from his turnover or ITC to which is not eligible.
+As regards the assessment for pre-amendment period, i.e. 01.04.2011 to 30.09.2015, it is no more res integra that it pre-supposes that there has to be an initial assessment which should have been accepted for the period in question, i.e. before 1st October, 2015, before the Department could form an opinion regarding escaped assessment or under assessment or the Dealer taking the benefit of a lower rate or being wrongly allowed deduction from his turnover or ITC to which is not eligible.
 On such circumstances, in the case of Keshab Automobiles cited supra, Hon'ble Court have been pleased to observe as follows:- the OVAT Act and further subject to the fulfilment of other requirements of that provisions as it stood prior to 1st October, 2015."